telerik/kendo-ui-core/docs/controls/barcodes/qrcode/overview.md

 ### Initialize the QRCode

-Initialize the QRCode with its default configuration and simple value, as demonstrated in the example below.
+To initialize the QRCode with its default configuration and simple value, use the following example.

 ###### Example